Author:

 What is revenue-based financing?

-Revenue-based financing (RBF) is a form of financing for businesses.
+Revenue-based financing (RBF) is a form of financing for eCommerce businesses.
 RBF platforms, such as Choco Up, would provide you with funding to grow and scale your business, in return for you sharing a small percentage of your revenue until a predetermined amount is paid back.

 There’s no fixed repayment amount, no rigid payment schedule, and no equity required from your company.
 Learn more about revenue-based financing here or apply for funding now!